California’s Famed Giant Sequoias Wrapped In Aluminum As Wildfire Nears

+The National Weather Service has issued a weather watch for dry, windy conditions in the Sequoia National Park in the Sierra Nevada, where two lightning-caused fires merged Friday and reached the western tip of the Giant Forest, a grove of 2,000 giant sequoias.READ MORE: Memorial Service For Marine Sgt.
+Nicole Gee: What You Need To Know

-THREE RIVERS (AP) – Firefighters have wrapped the base of the world’s largest tree in a fire-resistant blanket as part of an effort to save a famous grove of gigantic old-growth sequoias from wildfires burning in California’s rugged Sierra Nevada.
+Firefighters have wrapped the base of the General Sherman Tree — the world’s largest tree — in fire-resistant aluminum.
+Another fire in the area has burned into the Giant Sequoia National Monument, but firefighters haven’t been able to determine how much damage was done.

-The colossal General Sherman Tree in Sequoia National Park’s Giant Forest, some other sequoias, the Giant Forest Museum and other buildings were wrapped for protection against the possibility of intense flames, fire spokeswoman Rebecca Paterson said.READ MORE: Roseville Taqueria Nixtaco Gains National Attention
+The colossal General Sherman Tree in Sequoia National Park’s Giant Forest, some other sequoias, the Giant Forest Museum and other buildings were wrapped for protection against the possibility of intense flames, fire spokeswoman Rebecca Paterson said this week.

 The aluminum wrapping can withstand intensive heat for short periods.
 Federal officials said they have used the material for several years throughout the U.S. West to protect sensitive structures from flames.
 Near Lake Tahoe, some homes that were wrapped in protective material survived a recent wildfire while others nearby were destroyed.